 Make Shaving Cream Rain Clouds

 Continue to learn about the science of weather with a variety of cloud projects, including making shaving cream rain clouds.
 This popular and easy STEM activity.
-You only need shaving cream, water and food coloring, and it's so easy kids can do it by themselves.
+You only need shaving cream, water, and food coloring, and it's so easy kids can do it by themselves.
 What they learn with this visual experiment is how the rain (food coloring) makes the cloud (shaving cream) heavier and heavier until the rain comes out of the bottom of the cloud.

 03 of 10

-Serve Up Ice Cream in a Bag
+Create Ice Cream in a Bag

 Step into the kitchen to learn the science of how ice cream is formed at a freezing point.
 You probably already have the ingredients required for this STEM activity, so you can make ice cream in a bag right now.
 Within 30 minutes, your kids can learn about the science of changing a solid into a liquid.